Go directly to product information

 Smell and taste

 Berbere is spicy and spicy.
-This berbere does not contain tena'adam, unlike many authentic berberes.
-Curious about the influence of this passion fruit pepper on the flavor?
-We also sell tena'adam.
+This berbere doesn't contain tena'adam, unlike many authentic berberes.
+Are you curious about the influence of this passion fruit?pepper It depends on the taste; we also sell tena'adam.
 Use sparingly, as tena'adam has a slightly bitter note.

 Usage